 Communal areas

-Repair category 1
+Repair category 2

 Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building outwith the scope of our inspection and this should be confirmed.
+Wear and tear was noted within the communal stairwell requiring an element of repair.